-Normally learning is housed solely within a learning management system (LMS) and online course content can be copied over for reuse from the previous semester.
-This can sometimes prevent updates to course content and activities from occurring as frequently as may be needed. ePortfolios provide a unique solution to this problem of updating activities associated with the content.
+Normally, learning is housed solely within a learning management system (LMS), and online course content can be copied over for reuse from the previous semester.
+This can sometimes prevent updates to course content and activities from occurring as frequently as needed. ePortfolios provide a unique solution to this problem of updating activities associated with the content.
 By existing outside of the LMS, students are able to develop digital literacy skills.
 These digital literacy skills include curating content, developing content for an audience, building themes, incorporating elements of design, and implementing concepts of ethical literacy, all associated with the course activity.
-This high order of thinking, "creating", helps the online course from becoming quickly stagnant.
+This high order of thinking, "creating," helps the online course from becoming quickly stagnant.

-Most importantly, students will have the opportunity to take the ePortfolio with them.
-Providing them a platform for them to develop their content in that they own and grow in their career will be the greatest benefit.
-The basic platform for ePortfolio development are free website platforms such as WordPress.
-Various platforms such as Portfolium and LinkedIn provide the community aspect of social networking or online communities.
+Most importantly, students have the opportunity to take the ePortfolio with them through a platform that allows them to build content they own and grow in their career.
+The basic platforms for ePortfolio development are free website platforms such as WordPress or Wix.
+Other platforms, such as Portfolium and LinkedIn, provide the community aspect of social networking and online communities.

-The ePortfolio's various levels of online community is a powerful tool due to the ability for students to engage in peer engagement and feedback.
+The ePortfolio's various levels of online community are powerful due to the ability for students to engage in peer engagement and feedback.
 This ingredient is ideal for Assessment Portfolios.
-LMSs are often closed or secure systems and the issue of FERPA should always be under consideration.
-However, allowing students to make their ePortfolios public for peer's to engage in connective learning and feedback helps them develop a collaborative evolution to the work.
+LMSs are often closed or secure systems, and the issue of FERPA should always be under consideration.
+However, allowing students to make their ePortfolios public for peers to engage in connective learning and feedback helps them develop a collaborative evolution for the work.
 The students are able to see the evolution and growth of each other and present this to the public.

-The use of an online community occurs at various levels; between students in a course, between students in the institution, between students in another institution, between students in another institution in the same type of course, and between students and experts in the field.
-Selecting a platform that allows this interaction between students to occur is not limited to an LMS.
-EPortfolio platforms like Portoflium and LinkedIn are convenient tools to allow for social interaction to occur.
-Portfolium allows students to share their work and for feedback to occur with the artifacts and within a Newsfeed.
+The use of an online community occurs at various levels: between students in a course, between students in the institution, between students in another institution, between students in another institution in the same type of course, and between students and experts in the field.
+Selecting a platform that allows this interaction among students to occur is not limited to an LMS. ePortfolio platforms like Portoflium and LinkedIn are convenient tools to allow for social interaction.
+Portfolium allows students to share their work and for feedback to occur on the artifacts and within a newsfeed.
 LinkedIn allows for groups and learning communities to be created and/or joined.
 These online communities allow students to reflect, engage in deeper learning, and engage in social pedagogy.
 (Thompson, p.188)

 The growth and evolution of the student's ePortfolio is dependent on authentic ways of assessing the portfolio.
-Remember the projects are projects that are meant to be real and genuine examples of work.
-You can work collaboratively with other instructors in the program to align learning objectives when implementing projects across and within individual courses.
-This way students will always show continuity of components and element within their ePortfolio.
+Projects are meant to be real and genuine examples of work.
+Instructors can work collaboratively with other instructors in the program to align learning objectives when implementing projects across and within individual courses.
+This way, students will always show continuity of components and elements within their ePortfolios.
 Below are two lists to help you grasp the components and elements of ePortfolios.

 Components of an ePortfolio